 With only 25,000 polar bears left, 24 lost in a single town in the interest of protecting humans is actually quite a few.
 As food and proper hunting grounds continue to dwindle, interactions between polar bears and humans will increase, necessitating more shootings.
 It's a vicious cycle that starts with climate change and could end with an extinct species in the next 40 years.

-For more information on polar bears, including what's being done to try to save them, paw through the links on the next page.
+For more information on polar bears, including what's being done to try to save them, paw through the links below.